-Perdoo seems to be going in the same direction but with clearly less integrations however a clear focus on handling OKRs and KPIs.
+Perdoo seems to be going in the same direction but with clearly less integrations however a clear focus on handling OKRs, KPIs and individual initiatives seamlessly.

 Weekdone has made quite some changes recently resulting in a nice integration of OKRs with individual contributions, weekly check-ins, progress reports and recognition.

 Seattle based Ally is relatively new on the market as a public product, however has a long history as a spin off from an internal development to manage goals with OKRs.
 It comes with great usability and seamless Slack Integration.
 Btw.
 UK-based Workteam has a similar history.
 They do have a nice approach to follow up OKRs in weekly check-ins for 1-to-1s or team meetings.

 Zokri comes with another positioning as their features and usability is designed especially for SaaS Companies.
 The typical success drivers and KPIs of SaaS companies are pre-defined and tagged to support easy formulation and good OKR quality.